multinet-app/multinet-api/README.md

 ### Initial Setup
 1. Run `docker-compose run --rm django ./manage.py migrate`
-2. Run `docker-compose run --rm django ./manage.py createsuperuser` and follow the prompts to create your own user
+2. Run `docker-compose run --rm django ./manage.py createsuperuser` and follow the prompts to create your own user.
+Make sure to supply an email address
+3. Run `docker-compose run --rm django ./manage.py createarangoreadonlyuser`

 ### Run Application
 1. Run `docker-compose up`
-2. Access the site, starting at http://localhost:8000/admin/
+2. Access the site, starting at http://localhost:8000/admin/ with your email from above as the username.
 3. When finished, use `Ctrl+C`

 ### Application Maintenance